Diffractum/Calculator/README.md

 Calculator rules:

     - only malloc, free, read, write and ... nothing else
-    - for is banned from the bistro
+    - for is banned from the Calculator

-## Bistromathique work like that:
+## Calculator work like that:

 echo "math expr" | ./calc "base" "operator" "size of expr"